tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 * The copyright event requires a `uint copy_right_id`, and a `string reference_uri`.

-* According to the `OpenSource` event's description it MUST trigger whenever a new open source work is registered.
+* According to the `OpenSource` event's description it MUST trigger whenever a new open-source work is registered.

-Add the `OpenSource` event defintion below the `Copyright` event.
+Add the `OpenSource` event definition below the `Copyright` event.

 ```Solidity
 event Copyright(uint copyright_id, address owner, string uri);